antash-mishra/huskyAI/README.md

 * ~~Add sign-in page~~
 * ~~Work on Improvement of User engagement.
 (While scrapping move it to the background and show the previous news)~~
+* ~~Creating collection~~
+* ~~Way to only show articles in the feed.
+We are scraping pages which are not articles in the page for ex. headers of page.
+It shows up in the feed?~~
+* ~~Develop quantized LLM model for classification of scrapped text (Article or Not)~~
 * Work on scheduled updation of provided URL by user to make news or articles refreshed.
-* Creating collection
-* Way to only show articles in the feed.
-We are scraping pages which are not articles in the page for ex. headers of page.
-It shows up in the feed.
 * Change database schema
-* Develop quantized LLM model for classification of scrapped text (Article or Not)
+* Way to scrape each collection only once but add in collection for each user
+* Show recommendation for collections that can be scrapped.
+* Future Work: Rightnow we add the whole url of the website that needs to be scrapped.
+Way that user don't need to write the url but just the source name and get recommendation or something.